marcos-crespo/CV/README.md

 # Marcos Crespo - Data Science Portfolio

 Welcome to my Data Science portfolio repository!
-Here you'll find my Curriculum Vitae (CV) and some of my best projects in the field of Data Science.
+Here you'll find my Curriculum Vitae (CV) and some of my projects.

 ## About Me

-👉🏻Junior Data Scientist: focused on Machine Learning, Statistical Learning and functional data.
-Starting in the world of Deep Learning and GenAI.
+👉🏻Data Scientist: focused on Machine Learning and GenAI.

 👉🏻Mathematician with MS in Statistics for Data Science at Universidad Carlos III de Madrid (UC3M).

 I am motivated by working on ambitious projects, loaded with new technologies.
 Data Science should be a tool to achieve business and personal goals in a fast and rigorous way.
-I work well in a team in a bilingual environment (C1) and I am always looking for new opportunities and trends in the data world.

 ## Contents